-Doing this in a FD role can seem like a challenge, as you won't necessarily have the authority to drive new ideas, but never underestimate the power of enthusiasm.
-In brainstorms and meetings showing that you have new ideas, are up to date on the latest industry developments and are willing to adapt to change will all speak in your favor when a CFO role comes up.
+Doing this in an FD role can seem like a challenge, as you won't necessarily have the authority to drive new ideas, but never underestimate the power of enthusiasm.
+Showing that you have new ideas in brainstorms and meetings, that you are up to date on the latest industry developments and are willing to adapt to change will all speak in your favor when a CFO role comes up.

-You can prove this during your time as a FD by taking the time to understand analytics and read up on how Big Data is likely to impact business in the future.
+You can prove this during your time as an FD by taking the time to understand analytics and read up on how Big Data is likely to impact business in the future.